 Raw Materials Required for Soap Manufacturing

-In order to initiate the process of manufacturing soaps and continuing to do so on a consistent scale, the regular raw materials needed would be a steady supply of oils, fats, scents, colors and wrappers for packaging.
+To initiate the process of manufacturing soaps and continuing to do so on a consistent scale, the regular raw materials needed would be a steady supply of oils, fats, scents, colors, and wrappers for packaging.
 One way is to go out and purchase these raw materials yourself from the wholesale market.
 But doing this can be cost-effective in the long run, it can also be quite time-consuming.
-Some of the essential raw materials used in the manufacturing of soap are sodium hydroxide (as an alkali) and fats (in the form of olive oils, palm kernel oil and coconut oil).
+Some of the essential raw materials used in the manufacturing of soap are sodium hydroxide (as an alkali) and fats (in the form of olive oils, palm kernel oil, and coconut oil).

 So, a convenient option is to procure these raw materials from the suppliers who in turn can ship these materials to you.
 Select the most ideal and cost-effective supplier of the various raw materials involved to be able to accomplish large-scale production of soaps.
 Here is a list of essential raw materials that would be required in a soap making business:

 - Essential Oils (olive oil, coconut oil or palm kernel oil)

 - Premade bases (Sodium Hydroxide and Potassium Hydroxide)